 That same property is what makes cellophane ideal for cigar packaging today.
 It offers protection without trapping moisture, which is why manufacturers and cigar shops continue to rely on it more than a century later.

 There’s a reason manufacturers and cigar shops rely on cellophane wrappers.
 The wrapper leaf is fragile, and once it tears, there’s no fixing it.
+Per Cigar Aficionado, the humidor's controlled environment, at 70-75% RH, does the heavy lifting of preserving cigars regardless of cellophane status.

 One of the positive aspects of cellophane is the added protection during shipping, handling, and everyday storage.
 It helps prevent damage when cigars are moved, keeps individual cigars cleaner by limiting direct handling, and reduces wear when cigars are stored together in a box or humidor.